AliLaqa/Nysonian-Script-BM-DataPuller/script-start.md

 ✅ **MB460 Connected:** See "ok tcp" and "✅ Connected to MB460 successfully!"
 ✅ **Data Retrieved:** See "✅ Retrieved X attendance records"
 ✅ **API Working:** Health check returns `{"status": "OK"}`
+✅ **Slack Integration:** See "✅ Slack connection test successful!"
+✅ **Slack Messages:** Check your Slack channel for attendance reports

-Your biometric attendance API is now ready for n8n integration!
+Your biometric attendance API is now ready for n8n integration with automatic Slack notifications!